erroronline1/caro/readme.md

 * Reordered images will disappear - but not being lost in the currently edited data-structure.
 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.
 * Only one timezone is supported.
-* Masonry layout for wide screens may glitch on application-window resizing.
-A reload, history navigation, the next request or drawing the application-window to another size resolves this temporal inconvenience.

 [Content](#content)